Oaderogba2022/rain-matrix-cpp/design-test.md

 # Design and Test

-The Digital Rain project existed as a C++ console-based animation which reproduced Matrix digital rain effects through synchronised music while triggering random symbols for an effect that simulated musical notes from the Super Mario Bros. theme.
-The main objective during development was to build an animated simulation that used console resources to achieve performance excellence while creating visual appeal through interactive features.
+The Digital Rain project is functioned as a C console based animation that simulates Matrix digital rain effects to music while randomly producing symbols for rain as a visual from the Super Mario Bros. theme.
+The primary focus throughout the development was to create an animated simulation utilizing console resource even with achieving great performance while employing interactive animations with highly visual impact.

 ### Key Features
 The following features marked my project design for achieving an immersive experience:

-- A Dynamic Falling Effect presented numbers and symbols such as L'█' in descending motion at unique speeds to deliver like rain.
-Random generation combined with smooth animation updates was essential to maintain its mesmerising effect in the program.
+- A Dynamic Falling Effect that displayed numbers/symbols, such as L'█' moving in descent at various speeds.
+The amounts of rain were just right and design randomization together with smooth frame updates for animation was key to maintaining its spell-binding characteristic to the viewer as it rendered to program.

-- The Super Mario Bros. soundtrack synchronised with the rainfall drops through loose musical timing that made the raindrops appear to play notes from the theme.
-I implemented two execution threads for the application to distribute animation responsibilities separately from audio processing tasks thus obtaining uninterrupted visual performance.
+- The Super Mario Bros soundtrack was synchronised with the rain drops through some loose music timing a combination that hinted that the raindrops produced notes from the June of this theme song.
+I produced two threads of execution of the application to separate the animation functions from the audio functions, in turn achieving visual performance that was unencumbered.

-- I implemented prime numbers such as two three and five as spawn conditions to produce an sequence of drops that eliminated repetitive sequences.
+- I implemented prime numbers; 2, 3, and 5 as spawn criteria to create a sequence of drops for prolonged visual effect, while eliminating sequences, and repeating patterns. - Each raindrop had its on height, of 1-3 units per frame.

-- Each raindrop maintained an individual speed range of 1-3 units per frame and a separate color value from 1-15 that the GenerateRandomColor() method assigned for visual enhancement throughout the rain effect.

 ## System Components